 A survey of the Gowanus Canal was conducted jointly by TRC and GZA on September 3, 2020.
 The purpose of this survey was to identify candidate locations for each of the fourteen (14) monitoring stations.
-These candidate locations are listed in Table 3.
-These locations will be confirmed during the course of the background monitoring program.
+Prior to the background monitoring program these locations were confirmed and are shown in Figure 2, descriptions of each station location along with GPS coordinates are presented in Table 3.